matchdutoit/Kiva-Borrowers-NLP/README.md

 **How to Use**

-1. Each cluster provides the top popular words and also the descriptions with strongest signals
+1. Each cluster provides the top popular words and also the descriptions with strongest signals.
-< picture_weight>

 2. Example:
 Below is the description with the highest weight on water cluster:
-< picture_water>

 ## Movitation